Donald Heathfield and Tracey Foley

-Biography
+Donald Heathfield

 Andrei Olegovich Bezrukov was born on 30 August 1960 in Kansk, Krasnoyarsk Krai.
-From 1978 to 1983 he studied at Tomsk State University with a degree in history, where he met his future wife.
+From 1978 to 1983, he studied at Tomsk State University with a degree in history, where he met his future wife.

-Under the assumed name of Donald Howard Heathfield, together with his wife Elena Vavilova, he lived in several nations outside of the Soviet Union for more than 20 years, engaged in illegal intelligence activities.
-According to his undercover identity, Heathfield was the son of a Canadian diplomat, who actually died in 1962 at the age of 7 weeks, and graduated from high school in the Czech Republic.
-A classmate from Harvard noted that Heathfield kept up to date regarding the lives of his classmates, including future Mexican President Felipe Calderon.
+Under the assumed name of Donald Howard Heathfield, together with his wife Elena Vavilova, he lived in several countries outside the Soviet Union for more than 20 years, engaged in illegal intelligence activities.
+According to his undercover identity, Heathfield was the son of a Canadian diplomat (who actually died in 1962 at the age of seven weeks) and graduated from high school in the Czech Republic.
+A classmate from Harvard University noted that Heathfield kept up to date about the lives of his classmates, including future Mexican President Felipe Calderón.

-From 1992 to 1995 he studied in Canada, at York University where he graduated with a bachelor's degree in international economics.
-From 1995 to 1997, he studied at the École nationale des ponts et chaussées, receiving a master's degree in international business.
+From 1992 to 1995 he studied at York University in Canada, where he graduated with a bachelor's degree in international economics.
+From 1995 to 1997, he studied at the École nationale des ponts et chaussées in France, receiving a master's degree in international business.
 From 1999 onwards, he lived in the United States.
-In 2000, he graduated from the John F. Kennedy School of Government with a master's degree in public administration.
+In 2000, he graduated from the John F. Kennedy School of Government at Harvard University with a master's degree in public administration.